ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/open-packages.md

 Once you have one Ballerina Package opened in the VS Code Editor, you can add other related packages to same workspace.

-Please refer to VS Code [Adding Folders to Multi Root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders) guide for more details.
+See the instructions on [adding folders to multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders) in the VS Code Editor for more details.